• About Us

 ICE agents conduct an immigration raid in Brooklyn, New York, as Trump’s brutal immigration rules take hold, with 202 St Lucians facing deportation amid intensified enforcement actions

-According to the U.S. Immigration and Customs Enforcement (ICE) report from November 2024, a total of 42,339 individuals from CARICOM member and associate member states are currently listed for deportation.
+According to ICE data from November 2024, a total of 42,339 individuals from CARICOM member and associate member states are currently listed for deportation.
 Haiti accounts for the largest share, with 32,363 deportees, representing 76% of all CARICOM nationals affected.
 Other major deportation targets include Jamaica (5,120 deportees) and Trinidad and Tobago (1,197 deportees).
-Even smaller Caribbean nations like Antigua and Barbuda, Dominica, and St Kitts and Nevis are represented on the list.

 ADVERTISEMENT